coderade/coderade.io-blog/content/post/projects/go-react-rest-graphql-app.md

 ![Project image](/images/posts/projects/go-react-rest-graphql-app/go-react-api.png)

-Since I started to use Go on a project at my current job, I decided to create some real projects using the language to understand the language more.
+Since I started using Go on a project at my current job, I decided to create some real projects with the language to understand it better.

-After studying some patterns and understanding how the language works, I decided to create a **Games Shelf Application** with REST communication, and then, I added GraphQL to the game.
+After studying some patterns and understanding how Go works, I decided to create a **Games Shelf Application** with REST communication, and later, I added GraphQL to the mix.

-I decided to use [PostgreSQL](https://www.postgresql.org/) as my database and [React.js](https://reactjs.org/) in the front-end, because, even as I have not used it for a long time, both are my preferred technologies when I think about a database and a front-end framework.
+I chose [PostgreSQL](https://www.postgresql.org/) as my database and [React.js](https://reactjs.org/) for the front-end.
+Even though I haven't used them for a long time, both are my preferred technologies for databases and front-end frameworks.

-The most difficult things for me to develop when I was developing this API was mainly that I was not a GoLang expert, and, very different than that, I am a newbie in the language, as I started to learn Go nothing more than one month ago, and I am already using it in my job.
+The most challenging part of developing this API was my lack of expertise in Go.
+In fact, I am a newbie in the language, having started learning Go just one month ago, and I'm already using it at my job.

-Even though Golang is one of the most popular programming languages, we do not have a lot of examples of projects on Github when comparing it with languages like Python and Node.js.
+Even though Go is one of the most popular programming languages, there are not as many example projects on GitHub compared to languages like Python and Node.js.

-In this way, I had a lot of problems trying to refactor the code to follow a good API structure, mainly trying to share some context variables from the `main` package.
+I encountered many problems trying to refactor the code to follow a good API structure, especially when trying to share some context variables from the `main` package.

-Also, at first I did not try to use an ORM module like [GORM](https://github.com/go-gorm/gorm), because I was trying to understand how to work directly with the database, opening connections and that kind of stuff.
-In this way, I needed to do all the SQL stuff and in the future I will try to use the `GORM` module to understand its possibilities.
+Initially, I did not use an ORM module like [GORM](https://github.com/go-gorm/gorm) because I wanted to understand how to work directly with the database, including opening connections and similar tasks.
+As a result, I had to handle all the SQL operations manually.
+In the future, I plan to use the `GORM` module to explore its possibilities.

-In the front-end I started to create components in react using classes, but after I changed all for class components, after having a lot of problems and understanding that , less boilertplate code and easy to understand.

-At the front-end, I started creating components for React using classes, but then I changed all the functional components, after having a lot of problems and understanding that [The future of React is Functional components](https://hackernoon.com/react-functional-components-are-the-future), less boilerplate code and easier to understand.
+For the front-end, I started by creating React components using classes but later switched to functional components.
+This change came after facing many issues and realizing that functional components have less boilerplate code and are easier to understand.
+[The future of React is Functional components](https://hackernoon.com/react-functional-components-are-the-future).

-I learned a lot of Go and I remembered how to use React in a project, so I am happy that I have finally finished it.
+I learned a lot about Go and refreshed my React skills through this project, so I am happy to have finally finished it.

-###  Application possibilities:
+### Application Possibilities:

-Currently we  have the following possibilities on the application:
+Currently, the application offers the following features:

 - Login using JWT tokens (the user and password need to be managed on the backend project)
-- CRUD of the games, platforms and genres
+- CRUD operations for games, platforms, and genres
-- Connect with a PostgreSQL Database
+- Connect with a PostgreSQL database
 - Use GraphQL to search for games
-- Work with data received from RAWG api, the biggest video game database
+- Work with data received from the RAWG API, the largest video game database
-  - Data like the games' images and ratings will be got from this API.
+- Data like game images and ratings are fetched from this API.

-I develepod two projects from this application, and both are available on the GitHub and documented how to use and run them.
+I developed two projects for this application, and both are available on GitHub with documentation on how to use and run them.

-The source code for the GO API is available here: [**games-shelf-api-go**](https://github.com/coderade/games-shelf-api-go)
+The source code for the Go API is available here: [**games-shelf-api-go**](https://github.com/coderade/games-shelf-api-go).

-And the source code for the React client application is here: [**games-shelf-client-react**](https://github.com/coderade/games-shelf-client-react)
+And the source code for the React client application is here: [**games-shelf-client-react**](https://github.com/coderade/games-shelf-client-react).